 Children at the Early Childhood Engagement Center explore math, science, literature, and the world around them.
 Most of all children at the Early Childhood Engagement Center at Temple Emanuel learn about Judaism and how joyful it is.

 Our pre-school is inspired by the Reggio Emilia philosophy.
-This methodology has been studied and modeled world-wide.
+This methodology has been studied and modeled worldwide.
 Two key aspects of a Reggio Emilia program are building from what children already know and creating learning spaces that stimulate and incorporate natural elements.

-At the Early Childhood Engagement Center at Temple Emanuel it is our mission to create meaningful relationships.
+At the Early Childhood Engagement Center at Temple Emanuel, it is our mission to create meaningful relationships.
 This is achieved by providing a safe and nurturing Jewish early childhood environment that is inspired by the philosophy of Reggio Emilia.

-The Early Childhood Engagement Center at Temple Emanuel believes that pre-school should be an adventure in learning.
+The Early Childhood Engagement Center at Temple Emanuel believes that preschool should be an adventure in learning.
 We strive to help children develop confidence, independence, and a connection to the Jewish world.

 We believe every child is remarkable and we strive to create opportunities for each individual to experience discovery, joy, challenge, and accomplishment.

-Goals which help achieve this include:
+Goals that help achieve this include:

-promoting self esteem and confidence
+promoting self-esteem and confidence

-increasing problem solving skills through cooperation and other pre-social behavior
+increasing problem-solving skills through cooperation and other pre-social behavior

 developing fantasy play that facilitates imagination and creative thinking processes